enzoley/projet_WEM1/README.md

 - [Arthur Morand](https://github.com/arthurMorand)

 ## What we added
 The project was made for the UE.
-So, we didn't add just on feature, but we made all the game for the project.
+So, we didn't add just one feature, but we made all the game for the project.
-There is 3 main components:
+There are 3 main components:
 - CandyCounter : the game system
 - ShowFactory : display factories images when you buy them
 - App : the main component